jakuski/website/src/content/projects/the-spectrum-clock.md

 ### Phone Mock-up
 {% vimeo id="714461646" color="#ffa50a" /%}
 There is also a version of this mock-up of the raw UI which isn't placed into a phone.
-Available on Vimeo.
+Available on {% link href=$links.movingPreviewRawVimeo newWindow=true %}Vimeo{% /link %}.

-### Raw UI
-{% vimeo id="716819915" /%}

 ### Prototypes {% id="prototypes" %}
 I created two prototypes for this project, one in [Figma](https://www.figma.com/) to showcase the UI and features of The Spectrum Clock's website and another in JavaScript.
 I had to create the JavaScript prototype as Figma was unable to showcase how I wanted the clock to look and feel like.
 Unfortunately, I was not able to get the JavaScript prototype to a point where I was happy with it, browser engines do not support animation from gradient to gradient and as a result the JavaScript result ended up very 'jumpy' and not as smooth as I wanted it to be.
 However I was able to successfully make it show the colours for the user's current time as well as any time/date combination they desire through the use of a date picker control at the top of the prototype.

 #### Figma Prototype {% #figma-prototype %}
+The Figma Prototype I created

 #### JavaScript Prototype {% #js-prototype %}
 Source code available on my {% link href=$links.javascriptPrototypeSource newWindow=true %}GitHub{% /link %}.